Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Local Adaptivity of -NN-FL and -NN-FL

-Theorem~\ref{thm:penalty} indicates that under Assumptions \ref{as1}--\ref{as:sup}, both the $K$-NN-FL and $\epsilon$-NN-FL estimators attain the convergence rate $n^{-1/d}$, ignoring logarithmic terms.
-Importantly, Theorem 3.2 from \cite{gyorfi2006distribution} shows that in the two-dimensional setting, this rate is actually minimax for estimation of a Lipschitz continuous function, when the design points are uniformly drawn from $[0,1]^2$.
-This is of course a much smaller class than that implied by Assumptions \ref{as1}--\ref{as:sup}.
-In addition, the upper bounds in Theorem \ref{thm:penalty} hold if Assumptions \ref{as1}--\ref{as3} are met and $f_0$ satisfies Definition \ref{def:pie_lip} (replacing Assumptions \ref{as:_rf}--\ref{as:sup}), i.e. if $f_0$ is piecewise Lipschitz.
-The proof of this fact is included in Appendix \ref{sec:appendix_penalty}.
+Furthermore, under the same assumptions, (\ref{eqn:bound1}) and (\ref{eqn:bound2}) hold for the $\epsilon$-NN-FL estimator with $\epsilon \,\asymp\, \log^{(1+2r)/d} n / n^{1/d}$. \end{theorem} Theorem~\ref{thm:penalty} indicates that under Assumptions \ref{as1}--\ref{as:sup} or Assumptions \ref{as1}--\ref{as3} and piecewise Lipschitz continuity of $f_0\circ h^{-1}$, both the $K$-NN-FL and $\epsilon$-NN-FL estimators attain the convergence rate $n^{-1/d}$, ignoring logarithmic terms.
+Importantly, Theorem 3.2 from \cite{gyorfi2006distribution} shows that in the two-dimensional setting, this rate is actually minimax for estimation of Lipschitz continuous functions, when the design points are uniformly drawn from $[0,1]^2$.
+Thus, when $d=2$ both $K$-NN-FL and $\epsilon$-NN-FL are minimax for estimating functions in the class implied by Assumptions \ref{as1}--\ref{as:sup}, and also in the class of piecewise Lipschitz functions implied by Assumptions \ref{as1}--\ref{as3} and Definition \ref{def:pie_lip}.
+In higher dimensions ($d>2$), by the lower bound in Proposition 2 from \cite{willett2006faster}, we can conclude that $K$-NN-FL and $\epsilon$-NN-FL attain nearly minimax rates for estimating piecewise Lipschitz functions, whereas it is unknown if the same is true under Assumptions \ref{as1}--\ref{as:sup}.
+Notably, a different method, similar in spirit to CART, was introduced in Appendix E of \cite{willett2006faster}. \cite{willett2006faster} showed that this approach is also nearly minimax for estimating elements in the class of piecewise Lipschitz functions, although is unclear whether a computationally feasible implementation of their algorithm is available.

 We see from Theorem~\ref{thm:penalty} that both $\epsilon$-NN-FL and $K$-NN-FL are locally adaptive, in the sense that they can adapt to the form of the function $f_0$.
-Specifically, if $f_0$ satisfies Assumptions \ref{as:_rf}--\ref{as:sup} (or, instead, Definition \ref{def:pie_lip}), then these estimators do not require knowledge of the set $\mathcal{S}$.
+Specifically, these estimators do not require knowledge of the set $\mathcal{S}$ in Assumption \ref{as:sup} or Definition \ref{def:pie_lip}.
 This is similar in spirit to the one-dimensional fused lasso, which does not require knowledge of the breakpoints when estimating a piecewise Lipschitz function.

 However, there is an important difference between the applicability of Theorem~\ref{thm:penalty} for $K$-NN-FL and $\epsilon$-NN-FL.
 In order to attain the rate in Theorem~\ref{thm:penalty}, $\epsilon$-NN-FL requires knowledge of the dimension $d$, since this quantity appears in the rate of decay of $\epsilon$.
 But in practice, the value of $d$ might not be clear: for instance, suppose that $\mathcal{X} \,=\, [0,1]^2 \times \{0 \} $; this is a subset of $[0,1]^3$, but it is homeomorphic to $[0,1]^2$, so that $d=2$.
 If $d$ is unknown, then it can be challenging to choose $\epsilon$ for $\epsilon$-NN-FL.
 By contrast, the choice of $K$ in $K$-NN-FL only involves the sample size $n$.
 Consequently, local adaptivity of $K$-NN-FL may be much easier to achieve in practice.